 Part of the process has been meeting with and interviewing current students of the ESL program in Nashville.
 The interviews will be used as video in the final media campaign.
 Meeting the ESL students has proven to be extremely rewarding and educational.
 Not only has the class gained great experience, they have learned about new cultures and the struggles associated with learning a new language in a foreign place.

-The Seminar in Media Issues class is comprised of students from the College of Mass Communication.
+The Seminar in Media Issues class is comprised of students from the College of Media and Entertainment.
 Each student possesses their own unique set of skills learned throughout their time at MTSU.
 The broad list of skills—from video editing and web design to interview and script writing—enable the class to create a complete and professional media campaign that is sure to "enchant" the members of TFLI and anyone interested in the organization.

 Project Real offers an experiential learning class for students to produce media that benefits real clients in the Murfreesboro and Nashville area.
 Students learn theories and strategies that can be applied to creating media for real clients.
 With the direction of Dr. Clare Bratten, the class works in teams to produce and deliver quality media campaigns.

 —Josh Hollibush (email@example.com)